ypmits/tawang/README.md

 ## Usage

 To use this plugin, you first have to require it.
 Secondly, you have to add an instance of it to the plugin array in the webpack.config.js.
 Finally, you have to pass the API endpoints to the options object.
+Alternatively, there is also a boilerplate project available [here](https://github.com/timstruthoff/tawang-starter), which you can just clone.

 **webpack.config.js**
 ```javascript